fishvice/shinydatras/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of shinydatras is to bring to live the DATRAS data
+The goal of shinydatras is to make DATRAS data shine

 ## Installation